rezenn/Posture-Corrector/README.md

 Run the following in the terminal to install libraries

-pip install opencv-python

-pip install mediapipe

-pip install numpy

-pip install playsound

-or

-pip install opencv-python mediapipe numpy playsound (install all libraries at once)
+pip install opencv-python mediapipe numpy pyttsx3 pillow scikit-learn